noi-synth/noi-site/docs/project-doc/overview.md

 ## Overview

-The whole thing is split into two parts — *TOPNOI* and *BOTNOI*.
+The whole thing is split into three parts: *CORE*, *USER* and *KEYBOARD*.
 Those parts are then connected and screwed together, the assembly should be very easy.
-Another small benefit is that two people can work on those parts simulteanously (since we're two people working on it).

-### TOPNOI

-*TOPNOI* is a user interfacing part.
-It consists of buttons, displays and rotary encoders and the whole thing is controlled by Arduino.

-### BOTNOI

-*BOTNOI* is the core of the device.
-Its main part is the Raspberry Pi, other parts are power source (battery), I/O ports and so on.

 ## Components choice